ARM-software/vulkan_best_practice_for_mobile_developers/docs/build.md

 **Default:** `ON`

-#### VKB_ASSETS_SYMLINK
+#### VKB_SYMLINKS

-Rather than changing the working directory inside the IDE, `VKB_ASSETS_SYMLINK` will enable symlink creation pointing to the root directory which exposes the assets folder to the samples.
+Rather than changing the working directory inside the IDE, `VKB_SYMLINKS` will enable symlink creation pointing to the root directory which exposes the assets and outputs folders to the samples.

 **Default:** `OFF`